Turmeric Yellow Roti or Chapatti With Fenugreek Leaves

 1/2 tsp. carom or ajwain seeds

-1 cup fresh fenugreek leaves or 2 tbs. dry leaves (kasoori methi).
+1 cup fresh fenugreek leaves or 2 tbsp. dry leaves (kasoori methi).
 You can use spinach, bathua, onion greensr chives or rocket salad leaves in place of methi leaves.

 1 green chilli, finely chopped

-1 tbs. chopped coriander leaves (I have used frozen coriander leaves in these pictures.
+1 tbsp. chopped coriander leaves (I have used frozen coriander leaves in these pictures.

 1/2 tsp. salt